nfergu/hashtableperf/README.md

 # Introduction

-Hash table performance tests across 3 different languages: C++, Java, and Python (including Cython).
-For C++, the STL's [unordered_map](http://www.cplusplus.com/reference/unordered_map/unordered_map/) is used.
+This project tests hash table performance across 3 different languages: C++, Java, and Python (including Cython).
+For C++, the STL's
+[unordered_map](http://www.cplusplus.com/reference/unordered_map/unordered_map/) is used.
 For Java, the [java.util.HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) class is used.
 For Python, the [dict type](https://docs.python.org/2/library/stdtypes.html#mapping-types-dict) is used.